abychap/exam4/README.md

 ATATATATATATATATA;

 The output should be two dataframes and an error for the third string (it contains a character not included in the alphabet).
+The dataframe files are also included and are named: ATTTGGATT.csv and ACTGCAGCGCGATGATGAGAGAGATTTCAGGACACACATTGCCAAATTGAGGCAT.csv

 # Outputting dataframes to new files